praaneshanandan/bt_lab_v1/credexa/proper_documentation/Product-Pricing-Module-Fields-Guide.md

 - ❌ `TransactionType` enum - 12 transaction type definitions

 **Reason for removal:** FD-account-service uses its own hardcoded transaction types and balance tracking logic.
 These configuration entities added complexity without providing value for simple FD products.

+#### 2. Validation-Related Fields (Removed in Cleanup #2)
+The following fields were removed to simplify product configuration and reduce unnecessary validation complexity:

+**From ProductRole entity:**
+- ❌ `mandatory` (Boolean) - Whether role is mandatory for account creation
+- ❌ `minCount` (Integer) - Minimum number of this role type required
+- ❌ `maxCount` (Integer) - Maximum number of this role type allowed

+**From ProductCharge entity:**
+- ❌ `minCharge` (BigDecimal) - Minimum charge amount for capping
+- ❌ `maxCharge` (BigDecimal) - Maximum charge amount for capping

+**From InterestRateMatrix entity:**
+- ❌ `minAmount` (BigDecimal) - Minimum deposit amount for rate slab
+- ❌ `maxAmount` (BigDecimal) - Maximum deposit amount for rate slab
+- ❌ `minTermMonths` (BigDecimal) - Minimum term duration for rate slab
+- ❌ `maxTermMonths` (BigDecimal) - Maximum term duration for rate slab
+- ❌ `endDate` (LocalDate) - Rate expiry date
+- ❌ `remarks` (String) - Additional notes about the rate

+**From Product entity:**
+- ❌ `endDate` (LocalDate) - Product expiry date

+**Impact on Services:**
+- AccountCreationService.validateAccountRoles() simplified from 56 lines to 24 lines (57% reduction)
+- Role validation now only checks if provided roles are in the allowed list
+- Removed mandatory role checking, min/max count enforcement
+- Interest rate selection simplified from 4 parameters to 2 (removed amount/term range filtering)
+- Charge calculation simplified (removed min/max capping logic)
+- Product lifecycle simplified (only effectiveDate, no endDate)

+**Reason for removal:** These fields added over-engineered validation complexity that wasn't providing value:
+- Role validation (mandatory/min/max counts) was too restrictive and not used by business
+- Charge min/max capping was unnecessary - charges are either fixed or percentage-based
+- Interest rate slabs by amount/term added complexity without business need (rates vary only by customer classification)
+- Product/rate endDate field caused confusion with effectiveDate and wasn't actively used
+- Remarks field in InterestRateMatrix was never populated or used

 ---